Breathing Difficulties in Children

 - Keep the mucus moist and easier to cough up.

 - Stop their throat from feeling really dry and sore.

-- Make sure your child is in a comfortable and calm environment.
 This includes giving reassurance, keeping them cool and keeping them well away from any cigarette smoke.

 Unless your child has asthma or any other ongoing breathing (respiratory) condition, the only medicines needed are usually paracetamol or ibuprofen.
 Most infections in children are caused by viruses and so antibiotics aren't needed.
 Cough medicines don't work so aren't recommended.

 This is very important, especially if you have other children.
 Important measures to reduce the spread of infection include:

 - Make sure everyone washes their hands regularly.